Raathigesh/Raathigesh.github.io/_posts/2017-01-12-manipulating-javascript-code-using-esprima.md

 ```

 ### Traversing an Abstract Syntax Tree
-An AST is prety complex sturcture and if you try to traverse on your own, you would feel that it's not so easy after all.
-But not to worry, tools like `estraverse` makes traversing JavaScript ASTs a breeze.
+In the above example we accessed the node directly and changed it.
+But if you want to examine a huge tree, you often want to traverse the tree node by node.
+An AST is complex sturcture and if you try to traverse on your own, you would feel that it's not so easy after all.
+But not to worry, tools like [`estraverse`](https://github.com/estools/estraverse) makes traversing JavaScript ASTs a breeze.

+### Conclusion
+Manipulation code directly using string manipulation is not much fun.
+Once you convert the code into a Abstract syntax tree (AST) using a parser such as Esprima, traversing and manipulating it becomes straight forward.
+Once you manipuate the tree, you can convert back into code.

+I hope this would give you a very brief idea on how to get started with code manipualtion in JavaScript.